Aurora going ahead with CanniMed offer after failing to reach deal with board

 The Newstrike offer "should be considered oppressive to CanniMed shareholders," it added.

-CanniMed and Newstrike are holding a conference call to discuss the transaction on Monday.
+Zettl, who would not speak about Aurora during its conference call to discuss the Newstrike transaction, said this was CanniMed's "initial step" to broaden beyond medicinal cannabis.

+"We are bringing on board an iconic, recognized brand associated with The Tragically Hip that will have a definite place in the recreational market," he said.

-Shares of Aurora were up more than five per cent in early morning trading, at $5.79 in Toronto while shares of CanniMed were up 3.62 per cent at $20.02.
+Shares of Aurora were up nearly 4 per cent in morning trading, at $5.72 in Toronto while shares of CanniMed were up 4.71 per cent at $20.23.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.